What to know about sulfa allergies

 - antibiotic combination drugs, such as trimethoprim-sulfamethoxazole (Septra and Bactrim) and erythromycin-sulfisoxazole

-- dapsone, a medication used to treat leprosy, dermatitis, and some types of pneumonia
+- dapsone, a treatment for leprosy, dermatitis, and some types of pneumonia

-- sulfasalazine (Azulfidine), which is used to treat Crohn's disease, rheumatoid arthritis, and ulcerative colitis
+- sulfasalazine (Azulfidine), which treats Crohn's disease, rheumatoid arthritis, and ulcerative colitis

-- sulfacetamide (BLEPH-10), which are eye drops used to treat eye infections
+- sulfacetamide (BLEPH-10), which are eye drops for treating eye infections

-- sulfadiazine silver (Silvadene), which is cream prescribed to help burn infections
+- sulfadiazine silver (Silvadene), a cream that doctors prescribe to treat burn infections

-However, not every medication that contains sulfonamides will cause a reaction in people with a sulfa allergy.
+However, not every medication that contains sulfonamides will trigger a reaction in people with a sulfa allergy.

 People should discuss with their doctor whether it is safe to use the following medications.
-The benefits should be evaluated on a case-by-case basis, as there may be cross-reactivity in some instances, including:
+The doctor should evaluate the benefits on a case-by-case basis, as there may be cross-reactivity in some instances.